14 Top-Rated Hiking Trails In Washington State

 The Best Hikes In Washington State: Our Top 14 Picks

-#1 Diablo Lake Trail, North Cascades National Park, Washington State
+1. Diablo Lake Trail, North Cascades National Park, Washington State

-The Diablo Lake Trail near Marblemount, WA, can be found at the Ross Lake National Recreation Area in the North Cascades National Park.
+Near Marblemount, WA, this hike can be found at the Ross Lake National Recreation Area in the North Cascades National Park.

-Discover amazing mountain views and lakes on the Diablo Lake Trail as it leads you up and across a minor uphill gradient on the Sourdough Mountain before then breaking into a stroll through a flat scenic area.
+The Diablo Lake Trail leads you up and across a minor uphill gradient on the Sourdough Mountain before then breaking into a stroll through a flat scenic area.
 Near the end of the trail, there is a steep downhill that you’ll have to climb up on your way back.

-The uphill challenge is doubtlessly worth the breathtaking wide-open views of waterfalls, Diablo and Ross Lake, and Jack Mountain, with Colonial, Pyramid, and Davis peaks in the distance.
+However, the uphill challenge is undoubtedly worth it given the breathtaking wide-open views of waterfalls, Diablo and Ross Lake, and Jack Mountain, with Colonial, Pyramid, and Davis peaks all observable in the distance.

-#2 Wallace Falls Trail, Wallace Falls State Park, Washington State
+2. Wallace Falls Trail, Wallace Falls State Park, Washington State

 At the half-mile marker, stay to the right at the wooden gate that leads to the Woody Trail for access to Wallace Falls.
 For more seasoned hikers or cyclists, take the old RailRoad Grade Trail for a longer path leading to Lake Wallace.

 On your adventure, there will be 1300 feet in elevation gain with switchbacks between the Middle and Upper Falls.
-Between the Lower and Middle Falls you will find an epic view of the Skykomish River valley and the Olympic peninsula.
+Between the Lower and Middle Falls, you will find an epic view of the Skykomish River valley and the Olympic peninsula.

 Wallace Falls State Park is incredibly popular to visit from April until November.
 The neighboring parks are also great for mountain biking, fishing, swimming, boating, kayaking, and even rock climbing.

-#3 Hoh Rainforest Trail, Olympic National Park, Washington State
+3. Hoh Rainforest Trail, Olympic National Park, Washington State

 The Hoh River Trail is located near Folks, WA, in the Pacific Northwest’s Olympic National Park.
-It leads to the Mount Olympus Blue Glacier with plenty of stops along the way within the deep and utterly delightful rainforest.
+It leads to Mount Olympus Blue Glacier with plenty of stops along the way within the deep and utterly delightful rainforest.

 The trail is mostly flat, with the highest elevation on the climb up to Glacier Meadows at 4,300 feet.
-Campsites are abundant, but during the summer, you will want to have reservations.
+Campsites are abundant, but during the summer season you will want to have reservations.
 Both 5-Mile Island and Happy 4 are perfect stops for the night, for lunch or to shelter from the rain.
 These sites have pit toilets and guaranteed water access.

-#4 Skyline Trail, Mount Rainier National Park, Washington State
+4. Skyline Trail, Mount Rainier National Park, Washington State

 The Skyline Trail is a 6-mile loop located near Paradise Inn, WA, in Mount Rainier National Park.
 Skyline is on the south side of the National Park and is the most popular hiking area in the Paradise region.

-The trail is rated as moderately difficult and has an elevation gain of 1,450 feet.
+This trail is rated as moderately difficult and has an elevation gain of 1,450 feet.
 It’s mostly used for hiking, camping, and backpacking from July to October.
 You must have a National Park Pass to park and no dogs are allowed.

 The Skyline Trail can be accessed in the winter months, but vehicles must have chains (if not all-wheel drive).
 For hikes in snowy conditions, it is essential that hikers use microspikes or snowshoes and trekking poles.

-#5 Cascade Pass Trail, North Cascades National Park, Washington State
+5. Cascade Pass Trail, North Cascades National Park, Washington State

 Cascade Pass Trail is a 7-mile out-and-back trail located near Rockport, WA, in the North Cascades National Park.
 The path is nestled within an incredible old-growth forest and is rated as moderately difficult.
 Mostly for day hikers, Cascade Pass is a heavily trafficked area from June through September.

-#6 Enchantments Traverse, Okanogan-Wenatchee National Forest, Alpine Lakes Wilderness, Washington
+6. Enchantments Traverse, Okanogan-Wenatchee National Forest, Alpine Lakes Wilderness, Washington

-The Enchantments Traverse is an epic 23.6-mile, point-to-point path near Leavenworth, WA, in the Okanogan-Wenatchee National Forest.
+The Enchantments Traverse is an epic 23.6-mile point-to-point path near Leavenworth, WA, in the Okanogan-Wenatchee National Forest.
 This beautiful hike is for experienced adventurers and is used for hiking, rock climbing, camping, and backpacking.
 A Discover Pass is required to park and no dogs are allowed.

 Usually described as one of the “best hikes in Washington State,” the Enchantments is one of the most majestic places in the world thanks to its granite peaks, glaciers, and crystal clear alpine lakes.

-A permit is required to camp in this area.
+However, a permit is required to camp in this area.
 They are distributed months in advance and competition to acquire one is fierce.

-There are 3 ways to enter, but for a proper tour, the Snow Lake entrance will bring you through the Enchantments in order, starting with the Lower Enchantments before working your way through to the Upper Enchantments and out via Cochuck Lake.
+There are 3 ways to enter, but for a proper tour, the Snow Lake entrance will bring you through the Enchantments in order, starting with the Lower Enchantments before working your way through to the Upper Enchantments and out via Colchuck Lake.

-#7 Tolmie Peak, Mount Rainier National Park, Washington State
+7. Tolmie Peak, Mount Rainier National Park, Washington State

 From Eunice Lake, the path to Tolmie Peak curves uphill for another mile.
-Once there, where you will find a panoramic view of the Carbon River Valley to the north and Mt.Rainier to the south.
+Once there, you will find a panoramic view of the Carbon River Valley to the north and views of Mount Rainier to the south.
 At 5,900 feet, this location is incredible for sunrises and sunsets.